How ASML (ASML Holding N.V.) Makes Money in 2025: A Deep-Dive With Income Statement

 Key Takeaways

-• ASML's money comes overwhelmingly from advanced lithography system sales, with a fast-growing service business.
+• ASML's money comes overwhelmingly from system sales to chipmakers, with a fast-growing service business.

-• High gross and net margins illustrate the power of ASML's technology-driven, high-barrier business model.
+• High gross and net margins illustrate the power of ASML's technology-driven business model.

 • Heavy investment in R&D, balanced by efficiency in operating costs.